DamianCoventry/159.261-Game-Prog-Assgn1/README.md

 - add code for choosing the correct mesh and rotation when rendering the snake
 - create an animation to use when a snake is dying
 - make the help page
-- all the help page to be scrolled vertically
+- allow the help page to be scrolled vertically
 - make the menu buttons clickable with the mouse cursor
 - add a focus animation to the menu buttons
 - add a click animation to the menu buttons